Marty Gottesfeld: Where is Hacker and Social Activist Now?

-Born as Martin Karim, Marty Gottesfeld is Bangladeshi on his father’s side and was raised by his maternal grandparents in Andover, Massachusetts.
-In early 2013, the 29-year-old moved to Somerville, Massachusetts, and worked as a Senior Systems Integrations Officer for a tech company in Connecticut.
+Born as Martin Karim, Marty Gottesfeld is Bangladeshi on his father’s side but was raised by his maternal grandparents in Andover, Massachusetts.
+In early 2013, the 29-year-old moved to Somerville, Massachusetts, and later began working as a Senior Systems Integrations Officer for a tech company in Connecticut.
 He had always been very vocal about supporting social causes and frequently voiced his dissent against unfair government policies and corruption.

 Marty and Dana Gottesfeld